shubhanshu24510/Runiquee/README.md

 # Runique

-Runique is a multi-module running tracker app for phones and Wear OS devices you can learn to build in the Android Essentials course bundle ([Get it here](https://pl-coding.com/android-essentials-bundle?utm_source=github&utm_medium=readme&utm_campaign=readme_link&utm_id=essentials)).
+Runique is a multi-module running tracker apps that monitors health and running data tracks with current location and is available on both mobile devices and Wear OS platforms.

 ![Run Feature](https://pl-coding.com/wp-content/uploads/2024/04/run-feature.png)
 <table>